Cas Reeves 2020

 But I’m as rich as I can ever get

 Because I live life over and over

 With a little girl who can’t forget.

-I'm a 44 Christian married mother of two young adults who I had the honour of homeschooling for 12 years.
+I'm a 46 year old Christian married mother of two young adults who I had the honour of homeschooling for 12 years.
 My husband Rodney and I live in Brisbane Australia.
 I am creating this space to share, as God leads, some of my writing and experiences living with schizoaffective disorder and pursuing a deeper healing relationship with God.